Russia announces war games; UK worried by 'extremely aggressive' probing of air space

 The U.S. ambassador to NATO said on Monday additional measures taken by the alliance were defensive.

-Lithuanian Foreign Minister Linas Linkevicius told Reuters that Russia was to blame for instability by "carrying out aggression against its own neighbour" in Ukraine.
-The Latvian and Estonian defence ministries expressed concern about Russia's "increased activity in the Baltic Sea region".
+Lithuanian Foreign Minister Linas Linkevicius told Reuters that Russia was to blame for instability by "carrying out aggression against its own neighbor" in Ukraine.
+The Latvian and Estonian defense ministries expressed concern about Russia's "increased activity in the Baltic Sea region".

 Ukraine said on Sunday a convoy of 106 vehicles had entered its eastern territory from Russia.
 A Ukrainian military spokesman, Andriy Lysenko, said on Monday Russian special forces were now taking part in attacks on Donetsk airport in the east.